Sodium sulfate, potassium sulfate, and magnesium sulfate (Oral)

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

-Sodium sulfate, potassium sulfate, and magnesium sulfate side effects
+Side Effects of sodium sulfate, potassium sulfate, and magnesium sulfate

 Check with your doctor immediately if any of the following side effects occur: